 January 19, 2021

-By: Lucinda A. Low, Zoe Osborne, Brigida Benitez, Alexandra Baj, Christopher R. Conte, Alexandra Melia, Susan Munro, Richard J. Battaglia, Ali Burney, Fernando Q. Merino, Wendy Wysong, Rachel B. Peck, Nicholas Turner, Elizabeth Arkell, Yas Froemel, Veronica Ganzitti, Wan Yi Ho, Jingchun (Cherry) Huang, Nicholas Kimbrell, Jessica D. Maneval, Lia Metreveli, Anthony Pan, Troy Shephard, Jennifer Shulkin, Stefan Tsakanakis, Lin Yang, Bo Yue, Lucas Caiado (International Regulation & Compliance Intern), Jordan Cannon (Law Clerk), Marcia Pulcherio (International Trainee)
+By: Lucinda A. Low, Zoe Osborne, Brigida Benitez, Alexandra Baj, Christopher R. Conte, Alexandra Melia, Susan Munro, Richard J. Battaglia, Ali Burney, Fernando Q. Merino, Wendy Wysong, Rachel B. Peck, Nicholas Turner, Elizabeth Arkell, Jefferson Klocke, Yas Froemel, Veronica Ganzitti, Jingchun (Cherry) Huang, Nicholas Kimbrell, Jessica D. Maneval, Lia Metreveli, Anthony Pan, Troy Shephard, Jennifer Shulkin, Stefan Tsakanakis, Lin Yang, Bo Yue, Lucas Caiado (International Regulation & Compliance Intern), Jordan Cannon (Law Clerk), Marcia Pulcherio (International Trainee)

 November 24, 2020